ekthomas25/DrSillyStringz.Solution/README.md

 ### File Setup

-* _Once you have VSCode, Node, and GIT set up, you will need to open up your terminal, navigate to your Desktop and type the command:_
+* _Once everything is set up and configured, you will need to open up your terminal, navigate to your Desktop and type the command:_
 `git clone https://github.com/ekthomas25/TEMPLATE.Solution.git`

 * _This will clone the repository to your desktop and you will be able to then open the folder in VSCode._